ymzuiku/svelte-zero-api/README.md

 ### Q&A
 - The `api` type does not always update after changes
   - This is an issue with typescript.
 Just make a quick change (save) in a backend api and revert it again (save).
-- Cannot read property '*' of undefined
-  - Happens if you run the API on [SSR](https://kit.svelte.dev/docs#ssr-and-javascript).
-Use onMount, or any other client-side called functions (on:click etc.).
-Read more about component life-cycle: https://svelte.dev/tutorial/onmount